 Our operations may be impacted by the Patient Protection and Affordable Care Act (PPACA).
-For example, the PPACA imposed, among other things, a 2.3% federal excise tax, with limited exceptions, on any entity that manufactures or imports Class I, II and III medical devices offered for sale in the United States that began on January 1, 2013.
-The excise tax was suspended for a two year period beginning January 1, 2016 and was further suspended through December 31, 2019, and will be reinstated on medical device sales starting January 1, 2020.
-The current administration has expressed an intention to repeal the PPACA and replace it with alternative reforms.
-The details and timing of any further such actions are unknown at this time, and it is possible that these changes could adversely affect our business.
+For example, the PPACA imposed, among other things, a 2.3% federal excise tax, with limited exceptions, on any entity that manufactures or imports Class I, II and III medical devices offered for sale in the U.S. that began on January 1, 2013.
+The excise tax was suspended for a two year period beginning January 1, 2016 and was further suspended through December 31, 2019.
+In December 2019, this excise tax was permanently repealed, effective after December 31, 2019.

-On January 2, 2013, the American Taxpayer Relief Act of 2012, or the ATRA, came into effect, which, among other things, further reduced Medicare payments to several providers, including hospitals, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
+On January 2, 2013, the American Taxpayer Relief Act of 2012, came into effect, which, among other things, further reduced Medicare payments to several providers, including hospitals, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
 We expect that additional state and federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that federal and state governments will pay for healthcare devices and services, which could result in reduced demand for our devices or additional pricing pressures.

 We face uncertainties that might result from modification or repeal of any of the provisions of the PPACA, including as a result of current and future executive orders and legislative actions.
 The impact of those changes on us and potential effect on the medical device industry as a whole is currently unknown.
 Any changes to the PPACA are likely to have an impact on our results of operations, and may have a material adverse effect on our results of operations.
-We cannot predict what other healthcare programs and regulations will ultimately be implemented at the federal or state level or the effect of any future legislation or regulation in the United States may have on our business.
+We cannot predict what other healthcare programs and regulations will ultimately be implemented at the federal or state level or the effect of any future legislation or regulation in the U.S. may have on our business.